18F/identity-terraform/asg_recycle/README.md

 | `weeklyzero_normal`     | <pre>0 11,17,23 * * 1<br>0 5,11,17,23 * * 2-4<br>0 5,11 * * 5</pre> | <pre>15 11,17,23 * * 1<br>15 5,11,17,23 * * 2-4<br>15 5,11 * * 5</pre> | `0 5 * * 1`          | `0 17 * * 5`           |
 | `weeklyzero_business`   | `0 17 * * 1-4`                                                      | `15 17 * * 1-4`                                                        | `0 5 * * 1`          | `0 17 * * 5`           |

-To use one of these, set the `scale_schedule` variable to the name of the desired schedule, and the module will extract its corresponding 'recycle'/'zero out' schedules from the `local.rotation_schedules` map in `schedule.tf`.

-If desiring to use a different set of expressions for 'recycle' and/or 'zero out' schedules, the `custom_schedule` map variable can be used instead, e.g.:
+If desiring to use a different set of expressions for 'recycle' and/or 'zero out' schedules, `var.custom_schedule` can be used instead, e.g.:

 ```terraform
 custom_schedule = {